fs-webdev/fs-person/README.md

 All properties are optional.
 Properties not passed in will not be displayed.

+* `lang` - Language of the name.
+Passing this attribute allows screen readers to change the language they read the name as.
 * `name` - Full name of the person.
 Defaults to `[Unknown Name]`.
 * `givenName` - Given name of the person.
 Defaults to `[Unknown Name]`.
 * `familyName` - Family name of the person.